evidentlyai/evidently/docs/book/reference/all-metrics.md

 # Text Evals

-Text Evals apply only apply to text columns.
-To compute a Descriptor for a chosen Column, use a `TextEvals` Preset.
+Text Evals only apply to text columns.
+To compute a Descriptor for a chosen text column, use a `TextEvals` Preset.

-You can also explicitly specify the Evidently Metric (e.g., `ColumnSummaryMetric`) to visualize it, or a Test (e.g., `TestColumnValueMin`) to run validations.
+You can also explicitly specify the Evidently Metric (e.g., `ColumnSummaryMetric`) for the descriptor, or pick a Test (e.g., `TestColumnValueMin`) to run validations.

 ## Descriptors: Patterns